-	You can either ask bloggers you are connected with to submit something for your site, or you can announce on your site or in social media that you are taking guest post submissions.
+You can either ask people you are connected with to submit something for your blog, or you can announce on your blog or in social media that you are taking guest post submissions.

-	A lot of bloggers are very active guest posters as there are many benefits of doing it.
+A lot of creators are very active guest posters as there are many benefits of doing it.

-	This means that as long as you have a site with a decent popularity you should be able to get some quality posts sourced.
+This means that as long as you have a blog with decent popularity you should be able to get some quality posts sourced.

 3. Schedule posts to be published in the future

 WordPress has this great built-in feature that allows you to schedule your posts to be published in the future.
 So does all the other big platforms.
 Look for instance at my guide on using Blogspot vs WordPress for details.

 You can write your post today and set it to be published at any time you wish.
 It’s called WordPress TimeStamp.

 - Write your post as you would normally.
 All the same process.
 The only difference is that instead of publishing right away when your post is ready, you schedule it to be published at a future date and time.

 - To schedule do take a look at the “Publish” section in the right-hand side of your post writing screen.
 Where it says “Publish immediately” click on edit.

 - Now you will have the option to select a date and time in the future that you want your post to be published.